 Cara holds a bachelor’s degree from Utah State University and has taught second languages at both the high school and college level, both online and in-person.
 She is the proud mother of ten kids (five of whom joined the family “the biological way” and five through adoption).

 Ross holds a Bachelor of Business & Economics and Japanese Language & Asian Studies from Monash University in Australia (he is the first “Aussie” mentor on the Williamsburg team!).
-He currently lives in Mexico with his family, where they are learning Spanish together.
+He continues traveling and world schooling with his family while teaching at Williamsburg.
+Students often experience the journey with him through classes as he shares stories from where he’s living during the school year.
 Ross also loves playing basketball (and most other sports) and singing and playing guitar with his kids.

 Emily studied English Education at Utah Valley University where she developed “a deep fondness for the Rocky Mountains, sagebrush, and sunshine of the West.”
 After living for six years now in Central New York, she also feels at home “amidst the woods, waterfalls, and rich history of the East.”
 Emily, her husband, and their three children regularly burst into impromptu dance parties.